php/php-langspec/spec/14-classes.md

 If the [dynamic property](#dynamic-members) designated by `$name` exists, this instance method returns `TRUE`; otherwise, `FALSE` is returned.
-The speficis of how existance of the dynamic property is determined is left to the implementor of the method.
+The speficis of how existence of the dynamic property is determined is left to the implementor of the method.

 Typically, `__isset` is called implicitly, when the intrinsic [`isset`](10-expressions.md#isset) or intrinsic [`empty`](10-expressions.md#empty) is called with an argument that designates